 Goosebumps after death due to contractions of the muscles in the skin can also impact how hair can appear.
 In some circumstances, it will give the effect that the hair has grown longer, but once the contractions end, the hair will return back to its normal state.

 Those of you with hair, such as men with beards, shouldn’t worry.
 Funeral staff will moisturize bodies to decrease the look of dry skin.

 5 Feel Pain (Possibly)

 For those who choose to donate their organs, the moments after they die are crucial.
 During that time, life support has to be initiated so that the organs remain alive and the heart remains beating, even though the person has been declared brain-dead.

 No organs can be retrieved from a body until this status of brain death is given.
 However, even if the donor is brain-dead, scientists have started to fear that the body can still feel pain after death.
-Recently deceased bodies have been observed demonstrating various reactions when they’re cut open in order to take the organs out.
+Recently deceased bodies have been observed demonstrating various reactions when they’re cut open to take the organs out.

 While this has been a cause for concern, most researchers and scientists believe it is just an involuntary reaction of the body as the other organs are still functioning, rather than a reaction caused by pain.
 Still, due to the doubt, many organ donors are given anesthesia just in case pain does exist for some time after death.

 Tall tales have been told of bodies exploding from the inside out.
 Though this may seem a bit far-fetched, it isn’t too far from the truth—in a way.